orgua/shepherd_v2_planning/42_update_legacy_build.rst

 ----
 - asm-code in main-branch is cleaner and edges are clock-synchronous
 - commits from legacy
-- commits from main: c57b306
+- commits from main:
+- synced: 72aad92 - may 06

 test::